joric/interviewbit/programming/arrays/triplets-with-sum-between-given-range.md

 ## Hint 1

-The brute force approach would be using three loops and checking each triplet for the sum.It will be O(n³).
+The brute force approach would be using three loops and checking each triplet for the sum.It will be O(n^3).

-Remember, we don’t have to print the triplet.
+Remember, we don't have to print the triplet.
 We just have to say whether it exists or not.

 Can you think of something better?